FemiAdesola/WS-FullStack/README.md

 ## 📌 Notes

-* All routes are currently hardcoded in `server.js`.
+* All routes are currently hardcoded in `helloroutes.js and server.js`.
 * HTML is embedded directly in `response.end()` using template literals.

 ---